Armenian wine: History

 the mountainous regions of Armenia before moving to the south.

 During all this time they never stopped making wine.
 They were one of the main wine producers in the Soviet Union and have since started exporting their wine worldwide.
 Armenian wine spread to Africa.
 During the Armenian genocide perpetrated by the Ottoman Empire during World War I, some Armenians fled to Ethiopia, where they cultivated vineyards.
-Many Armenian reds are very sweet and rich, and Ethiopian wine has a similar quality.
+Many Armenian reds are very sweet and rich..

 During periods of Islamic rule, Armenians were the suppliers of alcoholic beverages, such as wine, to the Muslims, who were not allowed to distill alcohol.

 In 2011 archaeologists in Armenia announced the discovery of the world's oldest-known wine production facility.
 Located in the Areni cave complex, it consists of a shallow basin used to press grapes, a vat for storage, and fermentation jars.
 They also found grape seeds, remains of pressed grapes, and dozens of dried vines.
 The seeds were from Vitis vinifera, a grape still used to make wine.
-The cave remains date to about 4000 BC – 900 years before the earliest comparable wine remains, found in Egyptian tombs.
+The cave remains date to about 4100 BC – 900 years before the earliest comparable wine remains, found in Egyptian tombs.
 Archaeologist Gregory Areshian of UCLA says, "The site gives us a new insight into the earliest phase of horticulture—how they grew the first orchards and vineyards."